-NOTE H - SUBSEQUENT EVENTS
+NOTE G - SUBSEQUENT EVENTS

-The Bank, as Administrator, evaluated subsequent events through May 15, 2020, the date the special purpose financial statements were available to be issued.
-As a result of this evaluation, there are no subsequent events that require recognition or disclosure in the Fund's special purpose financial statements as of and for the year ended December 31, 2019, except as disclosed below:
+The Bank, as Administrator, evaluated subsequent events through May 6, 2022, the date the special purpose financial statements were available to be issued.
+As a result of this evaluation, there are no subsequent events that require recognition or disclosure in the Fund's special purpose financial statements as of and for the year ended December 31, 2021.